If you already have a cardiovascular disease or diabetes then your risk does not need to be assessed because you are already in the high-risk group.

 - Adults of any age who have:

 - A strong family history of an early cardiovascular disease.
-This means if you have a father or brother who developed heart disease or a stroke before they were aged 55, or in a mother or sister before they were aged 65.
+This means if you have a parent, sister or brother who developed heart disease or a stroke before they were aged 60.

 - A first-degree relative (parent, brother, sister, child) with a serious hereditary lipid disorder.
-For example, familial hypercholesterolaemia or familial combined hyperlipidaemia.
-These diseases are uncommon.
+For example, familial hypercholesterolaemia (FH) or familial combined hyperlipidaemia.
+This condition may affect as many as 1 in 250 people in the UK, but only a small proportion of people are diagnosed early.
+This condition greatly increases your risk of having an early heart attack.

 What does the screening involve?